ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 ## The `create` command

-The `create` command handles the creation of artifacts needed by charon to operate.
+The `create` command handles the creation of artifacts needed by Charon to operate.

 ```markdown
 charon create --help